 SEARCH FOR MORE DISCOUNTED KLOOK ACTIVITIES IN CEBU.

 The long strip of white sands in Paradise Beach, Santa Fe.

 WHERE TO STAY IN BANTAYAN ISLAND

-The best accommodations in the island can be found in Santa Fe for its easy access to the beaches, food chains, night life and major interests around Bantayan Island.
+The best accommodations in the island can be found in Santa Fe for its easy access to the beaches, food chains, nightlife and major interests around Bantayan Island.
 During my 3-day trip, I stayed at Kota beach resort in Santa Fe where I experienced the best mornings with their sumptuous breakfast offering and late evening session underneath a clearly-mapped-out sky.
-Click here to check rate and availability.
+Click the photo for the room rate and availability.